amiMohammad/shadPS4/README.md

 L3 | X |
 R3 | M |

 Keyboard and mouse inputs can be customized in the settings menu by clicking the Controller button, and further details and help on controls are  also found there.
-Custom bindings are saved per-g[...]
+Custom bindings are saved per-game.
+Inputs support up to three keys per binding, mouse buttons, mouse movement mapped to joystick input, and more.

 # Firmware files